MAY99_3 - Easy Jug

 Now since he has no measuring device so he will do these operations only to make any of the 2 jug having exactly z litres of water.

-Then for each test case there are 3 no's x, y, z given in separate line
+Then for each test case there are 3 numbers x, y, z given in separate line.

 For each test case output "YES" if manku can drink exactly z litres of water else "NO".